npmitchell/tubular/docs/_sources/faq_debugging.rst.txt

 > Install Curve Fitting Toolbox or obtain a working version of the ``smooth`` function.

 - ``Undefined function 'perform_front_propagation_3d' for input arguments of type 'double'.``
 > This is a function that is inside gptoolbox, in the external folder.
-Make sure you run gptoolbox's external/toolbox_fast_marching/compile_mex.m successfully, run with MATLAB from within the parent directory (ie the current working directory should be something like ``tubular/external/gptoolbox/external/toolbox_fast_marching/``).
+Make sure you run tubular/external/gptoolbox/external/toolbox_fast_marching/compile_mex.m successfully.
+Run with MATLAB from within the parent directory (ie the current working directory should be something like ``tubular/external/gptoolbox/external/toolbox_fast_marching/`` when you run the script compile_mex.m).

 - ``Could NOT find Matlab`` error while compiling gptoolbox
 > As described on the gptoolbox `mex troubleshooting page <https://github.com/alecjacobson/gptoolbox/tree/master/mex>`_, cmake requires a hardcoded version mapping between MATLAB's numerical versions (e.g. 9.5) and their named versions (e.g. 2018b).
 Unfortunately this mapping goes stale a couple of times a year when new MATLAB versions are released.
 If you find that cmake can't figure out your MATLAB version, and you have a fairly recent version of MATLAB, it's likely that you need to update the mapping.
 To do so, update the ``MATLAB_VERSIONS_MAPPING`` variable in ``tubular/external/gptoolbox/mex/cmake/FindMATLAB.cmake`` and add your version number.
 You can check your MATLAB version using the ``version`` command.
 If you still run into an error like